tonetheman/tonetheman.github.io/content/2022/04/resume.md

 - ultimately I am a generalist. whatever needed doing :)

 ##### details!

+I am a co-founder so I did a lot of things over the years.

+Programming things I did
+- wrote 60-70% of ALL of the backend code that powers CBT
+- stack: mixed.
+Python, Java, nodejs, PHP, PHP, C/C++
+- storage: mysql5.1 (later RDS mysql 8), redis, mongodb, s3
+- designed large sections of the ugly/beautiful mess
+- worked with all of the programming staff on hard problems
+- worked with all of the programming staff to move projects along that were stuck
+- worked with devops staff on anything as needed
+- anything with networking
+- anything with SQL and optimization

 Sysadmin/devops things I did
 - Hung servers, switches and access points in the data center
     - helped build out our customer cabinets